 When at least one square has been selected this way and the optimizer is started then the optimizer will only optimize the selected area.
 Due to the smaller area to be optimized the number of generated box configurations is lower than it would be when optimizing the whole level.
 Hence, it's possible to increase the settings for the vicinity squares without increasing the number of generated box configurations too much.

-A selection of an area can be removed by using the right mouse button while selecting an area.
+A selection of an area can be removed by using the right mouse button or the ctrl-key while selecting an area.